AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/overview.md

 ![DNS servers](https://cdn.adguardvpn.com/content/kb/vpn/mac/dns_new_en.png)

-Here you can set up a DNS server (or servers) in order not to rely on a DNS server provided by your ISP by default.
-Choose one from the list of popular DNS services or add a custom server manually.
-We recommend adding AdGuard DNS, which not only encrypts your DNS traffic but also identifies requests to malicious websites and redirects them to a “blackhole”.
+Here you can set up a DNS server (or servers).
+This is useful if you don't want to rely on the default DNS server provided by your ISP.
+Select one from the list of popular DNS services or add a custom server manually.
+We recommend adding AdGuard DNS, which not only encrypts your DNS traffic, but also identifies requests to malicious websites and redirects them to a “black hole”.

 ### Advanced settings